carpentries-incubator/workflows-nextflow/_episodes/05-processes-part1.md

 ### Combining input channels

 A key feature of processes is the ability to handle inputs from multiple channels.
-However it’s important to understand how the number of items within the multiple channels affect the execution of a process.
+However, it’s important to understand how the number of items within the multiple channels affect the execution of a process.

 Consider the following example: